What is the Best Pepper Spray?

 The average duration of the effects is usually between 20 minutes and an hour, depending on the strength and formula of the pepper spray.
 This will allow ample time for you to escape while the attacker is battling the intense effects.
 Some sprays that offer a UV compound will stain the target’s skin for up to seven days.

 These dyes pose no health risks and offer assistance to the police when trying to identify the suspect.

 Are the effects permanent?

 No, the effects are temporary.
 The effects are felt immediately after exposure and can last up to an hour.

 Is it legal?

 YES, pepper spray is legal in all 50 states.
-However, some states and local jurisdictions have regulations relating to possession, purchase and use of self-defense or chemical sprays.
+However, some states and local jurisdictions have regulations relating to possession, purchase, and use of self-defense or chemical sprays.
 Make sure to check with your local authorities to ensure you are able to carry and use these products in your area.
 We have put together a list with links to help point in the right direction here: Pepper Spray Laws by State.

-Can I carry it when I travel?
+Can I carry pepper spray when I travel?

 As mentioned above, check with local authorities to ensure you are allowed to carry or use pepper spray.
 You can bring a 4 oz container on an airplane as long as it is in a checked bag and has a locking safety feature.